nuejs/www/docs/concepts/universal-hot-reloading.md

 ---

 # Universal hot-reloading
-Nue provides a powerful hot-reloading utility that automatically updates your page on the browser as you edit your content, styling, layout, data files, or reactive components.
+Nue provides a powerful hot-reloading utility that automatically updates your browser as you edit your content, styling, layout, data files, or reactive components.

 [bunny-video]
   videoId: 18714305-d2f3-453d-83a9-0bd017166949